mpanighetti/dnd5e-030crc/main.md

 _**Eye Rays.**_ The beholder shoots three of its magical eye rays at random (reroll duplicates), choosing one to three targets it can see within 120 feet of it.
 See the beholder stat block in the _Monster Manual_ for eye ray effects; the Enervation Ray is replaced with a Murexian Ray which behaves as follows:

-_Murexian Ray._ The targeted creature must make a DC 18 Constitution saving throw.
+_Murexian Ray._ The targeted creature must make a DC 18 Constitution Saving Throw.
 On a failed save, the target takes 36 (8d8) murexian poison damage and is poisoned by murex as described in the Venom Surge trait.
 On a successful save, the ray damage is halved and the target is not poisoned by murex.

 #### Legendary Actions

 The beholder can take 3 legendary actions, using the Eye Ray option below.
-It can take only one legendary action at a time and only at the end of another creature’s turn.
+It can take only one legendary action at a time and only at the end of another creature's turn.
 The beholder regains spent legendary actions at the start of its turn.

 **Eye Ray.** The beholder uses one random eye ray.